 Multi-Currency for Expenses In Action

 Let’s say you run an architecture and construction firm out of Buffalo, New York.
 Your firm designs and builds apartment complexes and other structures throughout the United States, but some of your clients are real estate developers in Canada.
+Below, you’ll learn how you could use BigTime’s multi-currency sub-feature to convert an expense from Canadian dollars into your firm’s home currency of USD.
+The sub-feature will use the exchange rate set between the two currencies to automatically calculate the new expense amount for you.

 One of your staffers, Julia, travels to Toronto to meet with one of these international clients.
 She schedules a lunch meeting to discuss the plans for a building that the client is commissioning, where she ends up spending CAD $70.
 When she returns to Buffalo, Julia needs to make a record of the expense and submit it to be approved.
 But first, she needs to convert the amount she spent in Canadian dollars into your firm’s base currency of USD so she can be properly reimbursed for the cost.